 Knowing who we are and what we stand for is at the core of what we do so it’s worth starting by identifying what we believe it means to be a teacher and how this then translates into being a teacher librarian.
 Explicitly stating our beliefs and making these public provides a professional presence that helps shape and guide our professional practice.
 It ensures that all the philosophies, pedagogies, programs and practices we adopt are in alignment with our beliefs and our goals.
 Even if this has already been done, it is worth revisiting to consider what has been confirmed or challenged and needs changing.

-This is my manifesto (which you will need Adobe Flash to view).
+This is my manifesto

-Despite years of advocacy and education about how the role of the TL has been invented with the coming of digital technologies, there is still a perception that we are irrelevant and do little apart from collect, cover and circulate books.
+Despite years of advocacy and education about how the role of the TL has changed with the coming of digital technologies, there is still a perception that we are irrelevant and do little apart from collect, cover and circulate books.
 In this blog post Naomi Bates asks a very pertinent question – what do others see when they see us at work?
 And importantly, how do they interpret what they see and how do we project what they see as being of benefit for everyone.
 She identifies ten critical aspects of our role and forces the reader to reflect on why they are carrying out that task and how its value can be demonstrated to staff and students.
 For example, she asks

 If your campus sees you reading, what are you doing with it?